Mary Boleyn: Early life

 Mary was probably born at Blickling Hall, the family seat in Norfolk, and grew up at Hever Castle, Kent.
-She was the daughter of a rich diplomat and courtier, Thomas Boleyn, later Earl of Wiltshire, by his marriage to Elizabeth Howard, the eldest daughter of Thomas Howard, Earl of Surrey (later 2nd Duke of Norfolk).
+She was the daughter of a wealthy diplomat and courtier, Thomas Boleyn, later Earl of Wiltshire, by his marriage to Elizabeth Howard, the eldest daughter of Thomas Howard, then Earl of Surrey and future 2nd Duke of Norfolk, and his first wife Elizabeth Tilney.
+Therefore Mary was the niece of the future 3rd Duke of Norfolk, and first cousin of poet and soldier Henry Howard, Earl of Surrey, of Mary Howard, future wife of King Henry VIII's illegitimate son, Henry FitzRoy, Duke of Richmond, as well as Henry VIII's future fifth wife, Catherine Howard, daughter of Mary's uncle, Lord Edmund Howard.

-There is no evidence of Mary's exact date of birth, but it occurred sometime between 1499 and 1508.
-Most historians suggest that she was the eldest of the three surviving Boleyn children.
-Evidence suggests that the Boleyn family treated Mary as the eldest child; in 1597, her grandson Lord Hunsdon claimed the earldom of Ormond on the grounds that he was the Boleyns' legitimate heir.
-Many ancient peerages can descend through female heirs, in the absence of an immediate male heir.
+There is no evidence as to Mary's exact date of birth, but it occurred sometime between early 1499 and late 1500.
+Most historians suggest she was the eldest of the three surviving Boleyn children.
+Evidence suggests that the Boleyn family treated Mary as the eldest child; in 1597, her grandson George Carey, 2nd Baron Hunsdon claimed the earldom of Ormond on the grounds that he was the Boleyns' legitimate heir.
+Many ancient peerages can descend through female heirs without an immediate male heir.
 If Anne had been the elder sister, the better claim to the title would have belonged to her daughter, Queen Elizabeth I. However, it appears that Queen Elizabeth offered Mary's son, Henry, the earldom as he was dying, although he declined it.
-If Mary had been the eldest Boleyn sister, Henry would, indeed, have the better claim to the title, regardless of a new grant from the queen.
+If Mary had been the eldest Boleyn sister, Henry would have the better claim to the title, regardless of a new grant from the Queen.
 There is more evidence to suggest that Mary was older than Anne.
-She was married first, on 4 February 1520; an elder daughter was traditionally married before her younger sister.
+She was married first, on 4 February 1520; an elder daughter traditionally married before a younger sister.
 Moreover, in 1532, when Anne was created Marchioness of Pembroke, she was referred to as "one of the daughters of Thomas Boleyn".
 Were she the eldest, that status would probably have been mentioned.
-Overall, most historians now accept Mary as being the eldest child, placing her birth some time in 1499.
+Most historians now accept Mary as the eldest child, placing her birth sometime in 1499.

-During her early years, it is most likely that Mary was educated alongside her brother George, and her sister, Anne at Hever Castle in Kent.
-She was given a conventional education deemed essential for young ladies of her rank and status, which included the basic principles of arithmetic, grammar, history, reading, spelling, and writing.
-In addition to her family genealogy, Mary learned the feminine accomplishments of dancing, embroidery, etiquette, household management, music, needlework, and singing, and games such as cards and chess.
+During her early years, it is most likely that Mary was educated alongside her brother George and her sister Anne at Hever Castle.
+She was given the conventional education deemed essential for young ladies of her rank and status, which included the basic principles of arithmetic, grammar, history, reading, spelling and writing.
+In addition to her family genealogy, Mary learned the feminine accomplishments of dancing, embroidery, etiquette, household management, music, needlework, singing, and games such as cards and chess.
 She was also taught archery, falconry, riding, and hunting.

-Mary remained in England for most of her childhood, until she was sent abroad in 1514 around the age of fifteen when her father secured her a place as maid-of-honour to the King's sister, Princess Mary, who was going to Paris to marry King Louis XII of France.
+Mary remained in England for most of her childhood until she was sent abroad in 1514 around the age of fifteen when her father secured her a place as maid-of-honour to the King's sister, Princess Mary, who was going to Paris to marry King Louis XII of France.

-After a few weeks, many of the Queen's English maids were sent away, but Mary was allowed to stay, probably due to the fact that her father was the new English ambassador to France.
-Even when Queen Mary left France after she was widowed on 1 January 1515, Mary remained behind at the court of Louis's son-in-law and daughter, Francis I and Claude.